-To get started, you’ll need to create a my Social Security account.
-When you open a my Social Security account, we protect your information by using strict identity verification and security features.
+To get started, you’ll need to create a personal my Social Security account.
+When you open a personal my Social Security account, we protect your information by using strict identity verification and security features.
 The application process has built-in features to detect fraud and confirm your identity.
 Your security and protection is what matters the most.
 Once you have a personal account, simply access your account and follow the instructions to replace your Social Security card.
 It’s safe, convenient, and secure.

 Keep in mind that in many cases, even if you lost your card, you may not need a replacement.
 In most cases, simply knowing your Social Security number is enough.
 But if you do need a replacement, we make it easy.